Investment banking is one of the most complicated professions out there.

 Fairness opinions also happen when there’s a divestiture of a conglomerate.
-Additionally, when there's management buyout, there usually are fairness opinions.
+Additionally, when there's a management buyout, there usually are fairness opinions.
 This is even truer when there are unfriendly takeovers aka hostile takeovers.

 Fairness opinions are usually very much time-pressured, time-bound.
 The reason is that fairness opinions are only done when all parties are already 100% sure that they will push through with the deal.
 Only that time that they will start fairness opinions.

-As such, investment bankers will have to stay late, or even all-nighters within a week or two.
+As such, investment bankers will have to stay late or even all-nighters within a week or two.

 Since fairness opinions are like backing up the numbers, it's also like putting the company's name on the line.
-If the valuation is validated by the investment banker but turns out not good in the end, the reputation of the bank is on the line.
+If the valuation is validated by the investment banker but turns out not right in the end, the reputation of the bank is on the line.